Isaac3924/tic-tac-toe/README.md

 Now that the players can take turns, we'll want to show when the game is won and there are no more turns to make.
 To do this, we'll need to add a helper function that we will name `calculateWinner` that will take an array of 9 squares, checks for a winner and returns `X`, `O`, or `null` as appropriate.

 The logic is setup with a sqaures parameter to pass in.
 It defines the `lines` variable as an array of 8 arrays that each hold one of the 8 possible combinations of three index locations to win a game.
 Next, we have a for loop that runs 8 times via the length of our `lines` array, incrementing the value of `i` by 1, starting it at 0.
 Within the for loop we name an array of `[a, b, c]` and have it be equal to `lines[i]`.
 Next, we have an if check to see if `squares[a]` hasa a value, and if that value is equal to `squares[b]` and `squares[c]`.
 So each location of the value of `squares` we pass in is checled, and if it passes, then we return the value held in `squares[a]`.
 If it ddoesn't then we return null.
 This could definetly be refactored for faster time, though.
 If I ordered the array, I could use binary search to cut down on the potential search time.
 Not that it matters with data this small... a potential refactor for later.
+However, I think it's ultimately fruitless as our array will stay limited in size and keeping a linear search won't take up too much time or memory.

 We'll run `calculateWinner(squares)` in our `Board` component's `handleClick` function to check if a player has won.
 We can perform this check at the same time we check if a user has clicked a square that already has an "X" or an "O".

 To let players know that the game is over, we can display test such as "Winner: X" or "Winner: O".
 To do this we'll add a `status` section to our `Board` component.
 The status will display if the game is over and if the game is ongoing we'll display which player's turn is next.

 The game can now recognize winners and tell us whose turn it is.
 But it cannot recognize draws, the search could be better optimized, and we still have to implement the time travel feature.
-Let's see about adding the first two before moving onto the next section.
+Let's see about adding the win condition.

 ## Refactoring
-Need to add in the logic for if the game ends in a draw, and looking to implement binary search.
+Need to add in the logic for if the game ends in a draw.

 ### Draw
 To start, we will look in the `calculateWinner` function.
 If we add in an else if statement after checking to see if we have a winning combination, we'll havethis else if see if the `squares` prop passed in as an array will use the already defined method of `.every()` to see if each element is not `null`.
 If it does, then we know each square is filled, but none create a winning combo.
 We'll have `calculateWinner` return the string "Draw" which will give us the outcome of "Winner: Draw" if the condition is met.

-### Binary Search
-Beginning again, we will be working with the `calculateWinner` function again.
-We'll need to do some prep-work first, however.
-We'll need to order our arrays in order to make use a binary search.
-Luckily, our array isn't too big, and this will be easily refactored.

 ## Adding time travel